 Assuming that your employer can offer any explanation at all for terminating your employment, you must next consider whether you can prove that the reason is just a pretext, a cover-up for discrimination.
 You may be able to prove that the employer’s stated reason is just a cover-up or pretext for discrimination if you can prove any of the following:

-- Insufficient to have actually motivated your discharge?
+- The stated reason is insufficient to have actually motivated your discharge

-- So riddled with errors that your employer could not have legitimately relied upon it?
+- The stated reason is so riddled with errors that your employer could not have legitimately relied upon it

-- Can you show that your protected status is more likely to have motivated your employer than the stated reason?
+- Your protected status is more likely to have motivated your employer than the stated reason

-- Do you have powerful direct or circumstantial evidence of discrimination?
+- Powerful direct or circumstantial evidence of discrimination